khand5/architecture-reviews/README.md

 \*\*Note: I wasn't able to get a student account with Amazon for some reason, I am looking to find an alternative service for submission 2.
 Thank you for your patience.

-All front-end components are located in `src/components`
+All front-end components (JSX/HTML/CSS files) are located in `src/components`.

 Minor Comments: